 On or about September 1, 2009, the 2009 IRPs, which update the 2008 IRPs, were filed by the IOUs, NCEMC, Piedmont, Rutherford, EU, and Haywood.
 Blue Ridge had previously entered into a full requirements power purchase agreement with Duke whereby the entire Blue Ridge load is now included in Duke's IRP.
-Also, on or about September 1, 2009, the 2009 REPS compliance plans were submitted by the IOUs, GreenCo, Halifax, and EU.
-In addition to the Public Staff, the following parties initially intervened in the 2009 IRP proceeding: CIGFUR, CUCA, NC WARN, Nucor Steel-Hertford, and the Public Works Commission of the City of Fayetteville.
+Also, on or about September 1, 2009, the 2009 REPS compliance plans were submitted by GreenCo, Halifax, and EU.
+The following parties have intervened in the 2009 IRP proceeding: CIGFUR, CUCA, NC WARN, Nucor Steel-Hertford, and the Public Works Commission of the City of Fayetteville.
 The Attorney General filed a Notice of Intervention pursuant to G.S.
 62-30.
+The Public Staff is also a party.

-On October 15, 2009, the Public Staff filed a motion for extension of time until January 15, 2010 for it and other intervenors to file alternative IRPs, annual reports, evaluations of, or comments on the 2009 IRPs.
+On October 15, 2009, the Public Staff filed a motion for extension of time until January 15, 2010 for it and other interveners to file alternative IRPs, annual reports, evaluations of, or comments on the 2009 IRPs.